-Mr. Wang Tian, aged 58, senior economist.
+Mr. Wang Tian, aged 59, senior economist.
 He holds a PhD degree in economics.
 Mr. Wang was appointed an Executive Director of the Company in March 2004 and is currently the Deputy Managing Director of the Company and a member of the Executive Committee of the Company.
 He has extensive experience in the field of financial management.
 Mr. Wang had been awarded certificate and special allowance from the Government of the People's Republic of China as a commendation for his outstanding contribution in developing the financial business in Mainland China.

 A service contract was entered into between Mr. Wang and a wholly-owned subsidiary of the Company for a term of three years commencing on 1 January 2014.
 Under the service contract, Mr. Wang is entitled to a monthly salary of HK\$120,000 or such higher salary and discretionary bonus as may be determined by the Board from time to time.
-For the financial year ended 31 December 2013, Mr. Wang's monthly salary is HK\$120,000 and his discretionary bonus is HK\$120,000.
-Such salary and bonus were determined with reference to the then prevailing market conditions, the performance of the Company as well as Mr. Wang's individual performance.
+For the financial year ended 31 December 2014, Mr. Wang's monthly salary is HK\$120,000.
+Such salary was determined with reference to Mr. Wang's experience and duties, as well as the then prevailing market conditions.